stormpython/insightfl/app/README.md

 Along with your 3rd party vendor static files, such as [Bootstrap](http://getbootstrap.com/).
 For more info on using static files in Flask, see the [documentation](http://flask.pocoo.org/docs/0.10/quickstart/#static-files).
 - **templates** - HTML files go here.
 Flask uses Jinja2 as its template engine.
- For more on info on using Jinja2, see the [documentation](http://jinja.pocoo.org/docs/dev/templates/)
+ For more info on using Jinja2, see the [documentation](http://jinja.pocoo.org/docs/dev/templates/)